Research Study

 • Textile analysis alone is not a laboratory dating method.

-That last point matters because the Shroud has a separate radiocarbon history.
-The 1989 Nature paper dated the tested sample to the medieval period, and it also acknowledged a telling practical detail: the Shroud’s distinctive three-to-one herringbone twill could not be matched in the control fabrics, making it possible for laboratories to identify the sample.
+That last point requires emphasis because the Shroud has a separate radiocarbon history.
+The 1989 Nature paper dated the tested sample to the medieval period.
 One may debate sample representativeness, repair, or contamination, but those are arguments about radiocarbon sampling.
 They do not remove the textile problem.

 Sources & References